Julia-5534/holbertonschool-zero_day/README.md

-Learning about emacs in a safe space
+learning all about vi in a safe space.